datagrok-ai/public/help/develop/exercises.md

          a newly created column
    * displays `df` with [`grok.shell.addTableView`](https://public.datagrok.ai/js/samples/data-frame/test-tables)
 6. Deploy the package with `webpack` and `grok publish dev`.
 Unlike with the [first excercise](), where the package was built on the Datagrok server, in this one we locally build the package before sending it.
+In addition, Webpack output helps find some syntactic errors in JavaScript.
 7. Launch the platform, open the two files from `"Demo files"`: `sars-cov-2.csv` and `a-h1n1.csv`, and run the package's `fuzzyJoin` function using one of the methods you've learned.
 8. Read more about joining dataframes through the case reviewed at our